paich64/C64MEGA65/README.md

   the C64's output and zoom in, so that the 16:9 screen real-estate is better utilized and you have a larger picture.
 Great for games.
 * Audio processing: Optionally improve the raw audio output of the system

+### Constraints and Roadmap

+Our Release 1 is - well - a Release 1.
+Thanks to all the folks who [contributed](AUTHORS) to the core, it is incredibly compatible to an original Commodore 64.
+With our Release 1 you can play nearly all the avilable games and watch kind of all demos ever written for the C64.
+It happens more often than not, that the core is recognized as real hardware by software.

+At this moment, our MEGA65 version of the core is not supporting some of the very nice hardware offerings that the MEGA65 makes, such as:

+* Mouse / Paddles
+* Expansion port: Support hardware cartridges
+* IEC port: Support real drives, printers, ...
+* Use the MEGA65's drive as a C1581

+Also, some things that folks would consider as "basic stuff" are not supported, yet such as:

+* NTSC mode
+* Mounting tapes (`*.tap`)
+* Mounting cartridges (`*.crt`)
+* Writing to mounted disks (all file operations are read-only)

+The MiSTer core, which is the basis of this MEGA65 core offers a ton of additional convenience features and nerdy stuff.
+We are not yet supporting most of it.
+Have a look at our [Roadmap](VERSIONS.md#feature-roadmap) to learn more.

+Since we do this as a hobby, it might take a year or longer until these things are supported.
+So please bear with us or [help us](CONTRIBUTE.md).

 Installation
 ------------